 Kevin’s success on King is well documented, yet, he has ridden numerous other horses for Ireland which include: It’s Morado, Sydney, Caracus 49, and Souvenir.
 Kevin is also the Irish rider ambassador for Jump for a Just World International, a non-profit organization to help the developing world.
 The program runs projects to benefit under-privileged children.
 Kevin, and other rider ambassadors, from around the world donate a percentage of their prize money to the organization.

 Presently, Kevin continues to make his mark on the international circuit.
 Currently he is campaigning his horse Mark Q, who has won numerous grand prix and placed in the HITS $1 Million Grand Prix in the past 2 consecutive years.

 He is also fortunate to be working with a great group of extremely loyal and supportive clients and owners, some of whom have formed a syndicate to purchase his next prospect, Shorapur, who has already proven herself in international competition with great success during the 2014 Winter Equestrian Festival.

 Kevin’s professional focus remains on his competition riding, sales business, and top-level jumper students.
-When he is not traveling to teach clinics or helping students at home and at shows he is spending time with his family and helping instruct his two daughters on their ponies.
+He has handed the beginning rider end of the business over to his wife, Dianna, who enjoys training kids and adult riders giving them the foundation they need to transition over to him.
+When he is not traveling to teach clinics or helping students at home and at shows he is spending time with Dianna and their two daughters.